This tutorial leads you through the process of building a complete model, built up in stages, with every step explained along the way.

 to eat-grass ask turtles [ if pcolor = green [ set pcolor black set energy energy + 10 ] ifelse show-energy? [ set label energy ] [ set label "" ] ] end

 eat-grass procedure introduces the

-code carefully.
-Each turtle, when it runs these new commands, checks
+carefully.
+Each turtle, when it runs these new commands, checks the value of

 setting the label of the turtle to be nothing).